 There are therefore two parameters that allow molecules to be separated in gel electrophoresis: their charge and their size.
-Since gel electrophoresis allows separation according to the size of the molecules, it can therefore determine the size of a piece of DNA by comparing its migration with the migration of pieces of DNA of a known size.
+Since gel electrophoresis allows separation according to the size of the molecules, it can therefore determine the size of a piece of DNA by allele: An allele is a form of a gene.
+Here, we use allele in a broad sense: the allele of a STR is the number of repetitions of the repeated sequence.